 By riding Metro, locals and visitors alike can enjoy world-famous attractions and cultural gems throughout Los Angeles.

-From the Red Line’s Wilshire/Vermont station, you can transfer to the Metro Rail Purple Line, where the Wilshire/Western stop offers the Los Angeles County Museum of Art (via Metro Local 20), The Wiltern, and Koreatown among its diverse options.
-The 7th St./Metro station is your stop for the Downtown Los Angeles Visitor Information Center, one of two sites (the other is at Hollywood & Highland Center) where visitors can get a wide range of LA-related travel information from the multilingual staff.
-From here, you can transfer to the Blue Line (see below).
+From the Red Line’s Wilshire/Vermont station, you can transfer to the Metro Rail Purple Line, where the Wilshire/Western stop offers the Los Angeles County Museum of Art (via Metro Local 20), The Wiltern and Koreatown among its diverse options.
+The 7th St./Metro station is your transfer point to the Blue Line (see below).
 Located above its namesake station, Pershing Square is a popular spot for seasonal free concerts and outdoor screenings, or you can get a quick bite at the lively Grand Central Market.
 The Music Center (including Walt Disney Concert Hall, the Ahmanson Theatre and Mark Taper Forum, and Dorothy Chandler Pavilion) and the Museum of Contemporary Art (MOCA) are among the cultural destinations near the Civic Center station.
 The Purple Line ends at the landmark Union Station, where travelers can continue across the country to points north, south and east.
 Not far from Union Station is El Pueblo de Los Angeles Historical Monument, site of the birthplace of what is now the city of Los Angeles.
 In addition to the monument’s museums and exhibits, bustling Olvera Street is popular for its array of merchants and Mexican dining spots.

 Union Station is the starting point for more art and cultural experiences via the Metro Rail Gold Line.
 To the north, the Norton Simon Museum, the Pacific Asia Museum and the Pasadena Museum of California Art are among the highlights of the Memorial Park Station area.
 On the southern leg of the Gold Line, there’s much more than great food to enjoy when you exit the train in Chinatown, which in recent years has become a hotbed of underground art galleries.
 The Geffen Contemporary (an annex of MOCA) and the Japanese American Cultural & Community Center are part of the Little Tokyo/Arts District itinerary.
 Continue east to Mariachi Plaza in Boyle Heights, where mariachi musicians have gathered since the 1930s, ready to be hired to play in restaurants, at private parties or community events.